Frequently Asked Questions

-We currently do adoptions in Illinois, Wisconsin, and Minnesota.
+We currently do adoptions in Illinois and Wisconsin.
 If you live outside of those states, we recommend visiting the national rescue page at www.siberianrescue.com to find a closer rescue.
 We don’t do long distance adoptions where a dog would have to be shipped.

 **I do not live in any of the states you adopt to, but I am willing to drive to you to get a dog.
 Why can't I adopt?